 - Creating backyard area (starting at a house, going into a backyard area, then back to the house again)

-A deer fence kit is a selection of fencing, fence posts, accessories and hardware to build a complete fence to keep out deer starting from nothing.
+A deer fence kit is a selection of fencing, fence posts, accessories and hardware to build a complete deer fence to keep out deer starting from nothing.

 In general, most deer fence customers select: